isthisthat/negaca_grav/user/pages/05.payment/payment.md

 ![](negaca.png)

-This page contains payment information about the Grupo Negaça Capoeira Batizado 2017, which will take place on June 2-4.
-Detailed information about the event can be found [➡ here!](/batizado2017)
+This page contains payment information about the 6th Grupo Negaça Capoeira Batizado, which will take place on June 2-4, 2017.
+**Please read carefully** and scroll to the end for [student payment](#pay).
+Detailed information about the Batizado schedule and locations can be found [➡ here!](/batizado2017)

 ## About the Negaça Batizado